-BlackRock is shaping next-generation leadership and hunting for deals.
-Here's the latest news on the largest money manager.
+BlackRock is wrestling with succession planning.
+Here's the latest news on the biggest money manager.

 BlackRock is spending "a huge amount of time" on AI, and how it will "reshape" the firm, Fink said at a conference last month.
 BlackRock has experimented with AI for several years: five years ago it formed a team now called AI Labs that works on the technology.

-BlackRock is also pushing to launch the first spot bitcoin exchange-traded fund in the US, even as the crypto sector faces a regulatory crackdown.
+BlackRock is also pushing to launch a spot bitcoin exchange-traded fund in the US, even as the crypto sector faces a regulatory crackdown.
+The Securities and Exchange Commission said this week that it was delaying its decisions on those applications for spot bitcoin ETFs, including for BlackRock.

 More on Insider's reporting on technology and digital assets at BlackRock: